zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-six-simple-rules.md

 Architecture practice can significantly aid in understanding organizational behaviors through:

 * Establishing a **[Architectural Analytics](analytics)** with an overview of various data sources to reveal where activities occur, visible trends, and cooperation among people.
-One principle of Architectural Analytics, **build maps, not control units,** supports understanding and orientation rather than merely serving as a metric tool.
 * Utilizing the **[Collaborative Networks](people)** to connect individuals and enable them to learn about activities in different parts of the organization.

 <br>